LinYu-Ch/C-CS3330-Hw4/README.md

 - Wrote test code for the 4 methods above
 - Wrote test code for Singleton Design Pattern
 - Wrote code to clean up vehicleList.csv after program completion
+- Wrote helper method getCopy to prevent information leaks
 - Implemented the following abstract methods for each subclass of AbstractVehicle
     * calculateMaintenaceCost
     * calculateFuelEfficiency
     * startEngine